The Korea Herald

 The two governments also agreed to actively support companies from both countries that wish to participate in Ukraine's post-war reconstruction projects, enabling them to share business information, jointly develop projects, and attract joint investments through concrete cooperation.
 They also agreed to jointly respond to military exchanges between North Korea and Russia.

-The visit comes at a time of heightened uncertainties surrounding the nuclear energy bid, as US energy firm Westinghouse and French company EDF both appealed against the Czech authorities' decision to select the South Korean consortium as the preferred bidder.
+The visit comes at a time of heightened uncertainty surrounding the nuclear energy bid, as US energy firm Westinghouse and French company EDF both appealed the Czech authorities' decision to select the South Korean consortium as the preferred bidder.

-Yoon's visit to Prague, the Czech Republic's capital, follows that of South Korean special envoys in July, led by Sung Tae-yoon, director of national policy at Yoon's office; and Minister of Trade, Industry and Energy Ahn Duk-geun.
+Yoon's visit to Prague follows that of South Korean special envoys in July, led by the director of national policy at Yoon's office, Sung Tae-yoon, and Minister of Trade, Industry and Energy, Ahn Duk-geun.

 Czech national security adviser Tomas Pojar earlier in September reciprocated South Korean envoys' visit.
 According to Yoon's office, Pojar said during his meeting with Yoon that he was confident Prague "will conclude a final contract with Korea" for the Dukovany project.